Best health insurance in Canada for 2024

 When does health insurance expire after leaving a job in Canada?

-Health insurance typically expires on the last day of your employment for employer-sponsored group plans.
+Your health coverage typically expires on the last day of your employment for employer-sponsored group plans.
 Some employers may offer a short grace period of coverage post-employment.
 Provincial or territorial coverage (Medicare) remains unaffected by job changes as long as residency requirements are met.
 For private plans, expiration depends on the policy terms.

 Can one accumulate 2 health insurance plans in Canada?